rezaa89/Spatio_temporal_missing_data_imputation/README.md

   <img width="460" height="300" src="https://github.com/rezaa89/Spatio_temporal_missing_data_imputation/blob/master/plot_Error_missingdataratios.png">
 </p>

+## How to Run
+1- Clone the project.

+2- Run "python preprocessing.py" or "python training.py" or "python evaluation.py".
+In each of the .py files, there is a complete code of running up to the section.
+For example, evaluation.py includes all codes of preprocessing, training and evluations.

 ## To be completed
 The project consists of basic implementations of the models for spatio-temporal missing data imputation.
 Following parts will be added to the project: